vsg/A136094/README.md

                     if lookup5[k1][k2][m3][m4][m5] > remaining_digits: prune
 ```

+#### Trie-Based Normalization

 An earlier version of the program used a trie-like approach to normalize subsets of 1 to 5 obligation items in a generic way.
 For n = 9, there are 19,171 different possible obligation items in grouped notation.

 Without accounting for symmetry, the trie size would grow as a power of that number.
-The first level of the trie would have up to 19,171 nodes, one for each possible first item.
+The first level of the trie would have 19,171 nodes, one for each possible first item.
 The second level would branch from each of those, requiring 367 million nodes just to store all pairs of items.

 | Items | All combinations | Unique up to relabeling |